Collective Bargaining Agreement

 Section 7 – Use of University Facilities

 The Union may use University facilities for union activities according to current building use policies applicable to non-campus groups.
-The Union is responsible for ensuring availability, making all necessary arrangements and paying all necessary fees.
+The Union agrees not to use any university insignia on its event/activity promotions unless a mutually agreed upon partnership has been reached on said event/activity.
+The Union is responsible for ensuring availability, making all necessary arrangements, and paying all necessary fees.

 Section 8 – Bulletin Boards

-At the request of the Union, the University shall allow the use of reasonable and prominent bulletin board space, in each department which employs Graduate Employees, for the purpose of communicating with employees.
+At the request of the Union, the University shall allow the use of reasonable, prominent, and accessible bulletin board space, in each employing unit which employs Graduate Employees for the purpose of communicating with Graduate Employees.
 Union material shall not be displayed in the work area except on the authorized bulletin board space.
 Only those representatives identified under Sections 2 and 3 of this article shall have authority to post information on the authorized bulletin board space.